CMakePP/CMinx/paper.md

 scientific software projects also rely heavily on source code written in CMake, we anticipate CMinx will prove invaluable to many additional projects as well.

+Concurrent with the submission of this manuscript, we have also released the first production version of CMinx, version 1.0.0.
+CMinx can be obtained from the Python Packaging Index via "`pip install CMinx`".
+Alternatively, CMinx can be used as a CMake module via CMake's "`FetchContent`" command.
+Despite only just releasing 1.0.0, the CMinx GitHub organization has already started to see attention and interest from developers not affiliated with the authors.
+So while CMinx might not be considered research software, we anticipate CMinx to be a useful productivity tool for the large swath of research software that uses CMake as their build system.

 # Statement of need

 The process of building a software package written in a compiled language